garethltm/obsibrain/2024 Semester 1/CPU core.md

 Some laptop CPUs (known as mobile CPUs) have four.

-Most processors can use a process called simultaneous multithreading to split into virtual cores which are called threads.
+Most processors can use a process called simultaneous multithreading to split into virtual cores, which are called threads.

-This text provides an overview of what a CPU core is and its evolution from single-core to multi-core processors, including the concept of simultaneous multithreading.
-If you need any further assistance, feel free to ask!
+- virtual cores = essentially allows VNs